 South East Strategic Reservoir Option (SESRO)

 Project update

-At the end of August 2024, we secured government approval for our Water Resource Management Plan (WRMP).
+At the end of August 2024, we secured government approval for our Water Resource Management Plan (WRMP) and we published our final plan on the 18 October 2024.
 We remain on track to submit an application for development consent to the Planning Inspectorate in 2026, seeking the powers to build the new reservoir.

-As part of one of the early steps in the Development Consent Order process, on 28 August we requested an Environmental Impact Assessment (EIA) Scoping opinion from the Planning Inspectorate (PINS), who are acting on behalf of the government (Secretary of State for Environment, Food and Rural Affairs).
+As part of one of the early steps in the Development Consent Order process, on 28 August 2024 we requested an Environmental Impact Assessment (EIA) Scoping opinion from the Planning Inspectorate (PINS), who are acting on behalf of the government (Secretary of State for Environment, Food and Rural Affairs).
 EIA Scoping is an important stage in the development consent process.
+PINS provided their Scoping Opinion on the 8 October 2024, and we are now undertaking our environment assessments based on this Scoping Opinion.
 You can find out more about the EIA process here.

+South East Strategic Reservoir Option (SESRO)